duncantl/Rllvm/AnalyzeCCode/README.md

 and instead we deal with memory addresses and offsets rather than symbolic field names.

-+ We have to reassemble for loops from blocks and branches.
++ We have to reassemble for loops from blocks and branches from IR.

 + Simple loops in C/C++ code can be converted in the IR to loops that count down, do not use subsetting in the form `x[i]` but instead `*(x + 4)`, i.e. using